 The aim of Father’s Day, commissioned in 2013 from Coasthouse Productions, was to increase prostate cancer awareness, reaching as large an audience as possible in an unexpected and entertaining way.

-It teased the public with the mock release of a new British ‘heist’ thriller featuring a top cast, including Ray Winstone, Charles Dance, John Simm, Tamsin Outhwaite and Neil Stuke.
+It teased the public with the mock release of a new British ‘heist’ thriller featuring a top cast, including Ray Winstone, Charles Dance, John Simm, Tamzin Outhwaite and Neil Stuke.